fmaguire/mag_sim_paper/manuscript.md

 ![Percent of reference virulence factor (VF) genes recovered across assemblers and binners.
 The proportion of reference VF genes recovered (y-axis) exhibited a similar trend as AMR genes.
 Recovery was greatest after the assembling stage (blue), with megahit performing best.
 Binning tools resulted in a larger reduction in VF genes recovered (orange) compared to AMR genes.
 However, in majority of cases, VF genes that are binned are correctly binned (green). metaSPAdes-CONCOCT was again the best performing pair.](images/vf_recovery.png){#fig:VFGenePercentRecoveryStage}

-As with AMR genes, the genomic context (chromosome, plasmid, GI) of a given VFs largely determined how well it was binned (Fig. @fig:VFGenePercentRecoveryStage).
+As with AMR genes, the genomic context (chromosome, plasmid, GI) of a given VF largely determined how well it was binned (Fig. @fig:VFGenePercentRecoveryStage).
 The majority (73%-98%) of all chromosomally located VF genes (n=757) were correctly binned.
 However, 0-16% of GI-localised VF genes (n=809) and again none of the plasmid-associated VF genes (n=3) were recovered across all 12 MAG pipelines.